Cycles, Rituals, and Spells of the Summer Sun

 When composing a spell, one of the elements to consider is an external energy source.
 A spell can, of course, be cast with strong visualization and one's own personal power, but the spell is more likely to be successful when energies are utilized from an outside source.
 A common companion in magic introduced to newbie witches is the moon.
 As the month passes by, the moon’s energy waxes until the moon is full in the night sky and wanes until the moon cannot be seen at all—the new moon.
 There is a very similar source, with just as much power that is not written about nearly as much: the Sun.

 The sun has cycles, just like the moon.
 The sun actually has two cycles: the year and the day.
 The yearly cycle is better known as the Wheel of the Year.
 The power of the sun increases until Litha when it reaches its peak power.
 Then the power wanes as the wheel turns toward the dark half.
 The daily cycle is much more convenient.
 The sun’s power increases until noon when it reaches the highest point in the sky.
-Then as the sun falls towards the horizon, it’s power wanes.
+Then as the sun falls towards the horizon, its power wanes.
 Sunset is considered a liminal time, which means it is between two worlds.

 Energies of Summer

-During the summer months, the suns energy is most efficient for certain categories of workings, just as the waxing moon has different intentions from the waning moon.
+During the summer months, the sun's energy is most efficient for certain categories of workings, just as the waxing moon has different intentions from the waning moon.
 You can do any type of magic at any time, but it is more efficient to do your workings at a time that is most conducive to the type of energies you’re using.
 Summer, in general, produces energies like the sun itself—strong and sure.
 They enhance magick dealing with beauty, health, and healing.
 They are also quite helpful when you want to cast a love spell, or a spell to nurture a relationship.
 If you have a project you must restart, the summer sun is the source you want to turn to.
-The energies of summer change as the time passes, and are divided according to Sun Signs—Cancer, Leo and Virgo to be precise.
+The energies of summer change as time passes, and are divided according to Sun Signs—Cancer, Leo, and Virgo to be precise.

 From June 22nd to July 23rd, the energies of Cancer are strongest.
 These powers are great for hearth and home.
 By hearth, I, of course, mean your family, warmth, and relationships amongst family members.
 This is the time to perform workings that influence your emotions, feelings, and sensitivity.

 July 24th to August 22nd falls under the sign, Leo.
-Leo the Lion is all about courage and strength, showmanship and creativity, fertility and willpower.
+Leo the Lion is all about courage and strength, showmanship and creativity, fertility, and willpower.
 If you want to improve your leadership skills, utilizing the energies of Leo will be the key to your success.
 Leo is associated with physical appearances, such as losing a few pounds or getting a healthy glow.
-If you want to be in the spotlight, this is the time of year to perform that working!
+If you want to be in the spotlight, this is the time of year to perform that work!
 The energies of Leo are also great for generosity, pride, and ambition.

 The last part of summer is from August 23rd to September 22nd—the energies of Virgo.
 Service, organization, and self-improvement is the vibe for Virgo.
 If you need help to analyze a problem that’s been bothering you, bring the energies of Virgo into the working.
 If you want to try to find a solution to global problems, like hunger or poverty, this is the time of year to do it.
 Virgo will help with issues concerning mental energies, health, employment, responsibility, and paying attention to detail.